-All students will be required to submit a course pre-approval sheet as part of their application process (see SiPN´s, a similar version used at your school is also accepted).
-At the end of the semester, the SiPN office will receive transcripts from the local university where you took classes.
+All students will be required to submit SiPN’s Course Pre-Approval Sheet as part of their application process.
+At the end of the semester, the SiPN office will receive transcripts from the local university you attended.
 SiPN will then develop a packet for each student that includes the following materials:

 - a cover letter from SiPN

 - a copy of the student’s signed and dated credit transfer pre-approval sheet from their home university

 - the original stamped transcripts (in English) from the Portuguese university partners*

 - a copy of the SiPN grade conversion table that serves as a useful guide for your home university officials for interpreting your performance on the Portuguese grade scale.